arsemi337/IT-Conference-2022/README.md

   ]
 }
 ```
-* GET: /lectures/lecturesInterest - returns a list of lectures alongside the percentage of registrations for each lecture
+* GET: /lectures/lecturesInterest - returns a list of lectures alongside the percentage of registrations for each lecture.
+The list is sorted starting from the lecture with the highest interest percentage.
+Sample response to a request **localhost:{hostport}/lectures/lecturesInterest**:
 ```json
 [
   {